Psychiatry

 Myth #3: People who take medication for mental health are weak.

-Common Mental Health Medications
+Common Types of Mental Health Medications

 Antidepressants

-Antidepressants are a front-line treatment for depression but are also helpful for treating OCD (Obsessive Compulsive Disorder) and anxiety.
+Antidepressants are a front-line treatment for depression but are also helpful for treating OCD (obsessive-compulsive disorder) and anxiety.
 Antidepressants affect levels of neurotransmitters that are responsible for regulating things like your mood, appetite, and sleep cycle.

 Mood Stabilizers